trailblazer/reform/README.md

 ## Setup

-In your controller you'd create a form instance and pass in the models you wanna work on.
+In your controller you'd create a form instance and pass in the models you want to work on.

 ```ruby
 class SongsController